ResistanceHub/game-of-html/README.md

 ## Reading and Writing Files

+To solve this challenge you need to be able to write to text files.
+It may also be helpful to be able to read from files _hint hint_.

 This tutorial shows how to read and write to files in C# - http://csharp.net-tutorials.com/file-handling/reading-and-writing/

 Look out for: